afizsavage/propati/README.md

-# Finder
+# Propati

-Finder is a web application for finding goods and services online.
+Propati is a web application for finding goods and services online.

 ## Project Status